Sammy-ssp/capstone/README.md

 ## Files in the Repository <a name="filesintherepository"></a>

-  - xx.ipynb: Jupyter notebook containing the analysis of the project
+  - Arvato Project Workbook.ipynb: Jupyter notebook containing the analysis of the project

 ## Results <a name="results"></a>

-In order to share my insights and summarize my findings, I created a blog post on [Medium](https://robsamm.medium.com/thats-why-being-a-superhost-is-not-the-most-important-fact-at-airbnb-c6f063b4a232)
+In order to share my insights and summarize my findings, I created a blog post on [Medium](xx)

 ## Acknowledgements <a name="acknowledgements"></a>